PhilipFrischMoller/PhilipFrischMoller.github.io/index.md

 # Concluding words

 This has been an interactive deep dive into NYC vehicular collisions and how one would, in the ideal world where cost is of negliable concern, place hospitals to better cover the vehicular collisions.
 We also investigated the inherent tendencies in the collisions and how this can also lead to a better understanding of some social mechanisms that exist in society.
+We have also seen how the current hospital locations actually, in some metrics, outperforms the optimised locations.
+For the best coverage of vehicular accidents it is recommended to build more hospitals.